 10. Use Alum

-You may have never heard of this, but we consider this mineral stone to be the "holy grail" of shaving products.
-Alum is disinfecting and will help prevent ingrown hairs.
+You may have never heard of this, but we see this mineral stone as the 'holy grail' of Shaving Products.
+Alum has disinfecting properties and will help prevent ingrown hairs.

-If you already have an ingrown hair then of course you want to remove it.
-You can best remove an ingrown hair with the following ways.
+If you already have an ingrown Hair, you naturally want to remove it.
+The best ways to remove an ingrown Hair are as follows.

 Loosen them with a cotton swab

-If you gently pinch the skin around the ingrown hair, you can use a cotton swab to wipe over it against the direction of hair growth.
-This will often loosen the hair.
+When you gently squeeze the skin around the ingrown Hair, you can swipe over it with a cotton swab against the direction of hair growth.
+Often the hair will come loose.

 Remove them with tweezers

-Can't do it with a cotton swab?
-Then try it with tweezers.
-Especially useful with razor bumps where some of the hair can be seen above your skin.
+If you can't do it with a cotton swab, try using tweezers.
+This is especially handy for razor bumps where a part of the Hair is visible above your skin.
 Grab the hair and pull it out.
-Always disinfect the tweezers though to prevent inflammation.
-It sometimes happens that you pull the whole hair follicle with it.
-So always disinfect the skin well after pulling the hair as otherwise inflammations can easily occur.
+Always disinfect the tweezers to prevent infections.
+Sometimes, you might pull out the entire hair follicle.
+Therefore, always disinfect the skin well after pulling out the hair to prevent infections from easily occurring.

 Visit a specialist

-We ourselves are sometimes good at thinking we can do everything.
-But when it comes to your skin, you don't want to mess around, especially when it's on your face.
-If you don't want to deal with it yourself, call a beautician or your doctor.
+Sometimes we think we can do everything ourselves.
+But when it comes to your skin, you don't want to mess around, especially if it's in your Face.
+If you don't want to handle it yourself, call a beautician or your doctor.
 They specialize in this and have different equipment than we do.
-Then at least you can be assured that you won't do any permanent damage.
+Then you can be sure that you won't cause any permanent damage.

-With these tips, it should be doable!
-Ingrown hairs will be a thing of the past and those irritating lumps of stubborn hair will disappear.
-If you still have questions, please know that you can always contact us.
-We're going to try to help you the best we can, whether it's shaving techniques or products that can help.
+With these tips, you should be able to manage!
+Ingrown hairs will be a thing of the past, and those annoying bumps with stubborn hairs will disappear.
+If you still have questions, know that you can always contact us.
+We will try to help you as best as possible, whether it's about shaving techniques or products that can help you.
 That's what friends are for.

 Good luck!